GeunhwaJeong/haneul-new/doc/src/learn/single-writer-apps.md

 ---
-title: Haneul Single-Writer-Friendly (SWF) apps
+title: Use Haneul Single-Writer-Friendly (SWF) Apps
 ---

 This page lists applications that can work in the single-writer model defined as [simple transactions](how-haneul-works.md#simple-transactions) in Haneul.